Katherine-Brown-8000/Katherine-Brown-8000/README.md

 ## Hello there 👋 My name is Katherine Brown, Kat for short

-I have by B.A. in Biochemistry and want to enter the field of Bioinformatics
+I have my undergraduate in Biochemistry.
+My currently goal is to enter a master's program for Bioinformatics.
+My reason for entering the field of Bioinformatics is my interest in longevity research, I want to study epigenetic noise.

-📫 How to reach me: katherine.brown8000@gmail.com
+🌱 I’m currently learning the Genomic data specialization offered by Johns Hopkins on Coursera 🤔 I’m looking for help with mentorship, and internship oppertunies 📫 How to reach me: katherine.brown8000@gmail.com

 <!--
 **Katherine-Brown-8000/Katherine-Brown-8000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.